ab48917/spring-boot-file-to-dictionary/Readme.md

-## Spring Boot File Upload / Download Rest API Example
+## Spring Boot File Upload and Dictionary Generation Example

 **Tutorial**: [
 1- This is used to receive the files in REST post call and store to database